-A delicious warm tomato salad, with red onion and feta.
-A great tomato side dish, especially with winter tomatoes.
+A delicious roasted tomatoes and feta is a great tomato side dish, especially with winter tomatoes, as the roasting brings out all the tomato flavour.
 Nice for the buffet table, too!

 Feta is such interesting cheese.
 Despite extended time in the oven, it really doesn’t melt in any way.
 It remains firm and really just warms.
 Just remember that feta is very salty, so watch the amount of extra salt you add to the dish.
 I try to control myself and not add any additional salt until the end and then, only as needed.

 Tomatoes – use a variety of sizes and colours of tomatoes.
 Smaller cherry tomatoes on the vine would be a great choice in place of these larger ones.
 Look for different shapes, sizes and colours of small-ish tomatoes, aiming for nothing larger than golf-ball size.
 Any large tomato will work for the slices.

 Feta Cheese – go with the feta in brine in containers and cut rounds from the larger block.

 Red Onion – it is hard to beat red onion with the tomatoes and feta, but in a pinch, regular yellow onion will work as well.